 This church re-construction project at Our Lady of the Lake in 1960-1961 would put pressure on the nearby Maple Creek ravine in an unexpected way.

-In 1959 Prof. & Mrs. Steven D. Fuller built their dream house overlooking Wedgwood’s beautiful Maple Creek ravine, which is between NE 88th to 92nd Streets, 40th to 45th Avenues NE.
-Several of Prof. Fuller’s colleagues from the UW also lived at Maple Creek, and the ravine neighborhood was nicknamed Culture Gulch because of the many professors and artists in residence.
-(In 1962 in Prof. Fuller’s “Design and Materials” class at the UW, one of his students, Dale Chihuly, had his first experience with fused glass artwork.)
+In 1959 Professor & Mrs. Steven D. Fuller had built their dream house overlooking Wedgwood’s beautiful Maple Creek ravine, which is between NE 88th to 92nd Streets, 40th to 45th Avenues NE.
+Several of Prof. Fuller’s colleagues from the University of Washington also lived at Maple Creek, and the ravine neighborhood was nicknamed Culture Gulch because of the many professors and artists in residence.